 The Nagasaki Kunchi is the pride and joy of the people of Nagasaki .
-Running for three days starting on October 7th, the area comes alive with a myriad of events and food stalls that center around Dejima warf.
+Running for three days starting on October 7, the area comes alive with a myriad of events and food stalls that center around Dejima Wharf.
 Junior high school students even get let out of school early to enjoy the celebrations.

 Suwa Shrine, the site of the festival is easily accessible by a network of public transport options.

-From Nagasaki Station, take the JR Nagasaki Line to Suwa Station, from there the shrine area is just a short walk.
+From Nagasaki Station, take the JR Nagasaki Line to Suwa Station.
+The shrine area is just a short walk from there.

-Every year the different performances rotate around the many fractions of the city.
-The most famous of which is Jaoidori, or dragon dance.
-Heavily influenced by Chinese culture, Nagasaki Kunchi is a perfect representation of the cultural diversity that Nagasaki has to offer
+Every year the different performances rotate around the city.
+The most famous is the Jaoidori or dragon dance.
+Heavily influenced by Chinese culture, the Nagasaki Kunchi is a perfect representation of the cultural diversity of Nagasaki .

 Another special season treat is mochi mochi potato.
-A mixture of Japanese and western cultures, this long and soft French-fry styled mochi, comes with various toppings including double cheese, chili and even chocolate.
+A mixture of Japanese and Western cultures, this long, soft French-fry styled mochi comes with various toppings, including double cheese, chili, and even chocolate.